shelleyolivia/learn-tutorials/network-documentation/solana/sol-mint-token.md

 ## Conclusion

 Woohoo!
-If you made it through all the steps, you have succesfully created your own token on the Solana blockchain.
-If you completed the bonus, you now have a tradeable token 👍
+If you made it through all the steps, you have successfully created your own token on the Solana blockchain.
+If you completed the bonus, you now have a tradable token 👍

 ## What's next?